What is a Value Bet? (+How it Works)

 Expected Value = (Probability Of Winning x Profit) - (Probability Of Losing x Stake)

-So let’s imagine for a second we accepted our friends offer and placed a $10 bet on the odds of -120 (1.83).
+So, let’s imagine for a second that we accepted our friend's offer and placed a $10 bet on the odds of -120 (1.83).
 What is the expected value of the bet?

 We know the probability of the bet winning (landing on heads) is 50% because the coin is fair so we would input: